Sheridan Snyder: Genzyme

 By 1983 Genzyme developed close ties with a group of entrepreneurial professors from MIT and Harvard.
 These "well-known, full professors who had a lot of multidisciplinary post-docs" had formed a successful Boston-based business management consulting firm a Bio Information Associates (BIA) in 1980.
 As Termeer described it, "Genzyme was just these professors from MIT and myself and some venture capitalists."

 One of these professors was a Harvard chemistry professor, George M. Whitesides who founded many companies.
 He is considered to be Genzyme's co-founder.

 In 1986, Snyder initiated the first sale of Genzyme stock shares (Initial Public Offering).

 "In the formative years of biotechnology, Genzyme was the industry’s Apple, blazing a pathway for creating protein-based treatments for rare diseases."
-Genzyme’s business focused on enzyme deficiency diseases.
-It first produced diagnostic enzymes for victims of Gaucher's disease, a rare chronic disorder causing enormous enlargement of the spleen, a change in skin pigmentation and bone lesions.
-It afflicts 10,000 young Hasidic Jews each year.
-It currently employs 10,000 people worldwide, with approximately $3.6 billion in revenues, with a market valuation of $20 billion.
-Genzyme (NASDAQ:GENZ) is the largest private employer in Boston, Massachusetts.

-Biotage

-Snyder founded Biotage in 1989 which focuses on the development of novel drug development systems.
-Biotage was acquired by the Swedish biotechnology company Pyrosequencing in 2004 which then took the name Biotage AB.

 Upstate

 In 1994 Snyder founded Argonex a small biotech start-up in Charlottesville, Virginia.
 In 1996, Snyder founded and served as chairman and chief executive officer of Upstate Biotechnology Incorporated, merging it with Argonex.
 Upstate Inc. develops cell signaling products, technology platforms and services.
 Upstate was sold to Serologicals Corporation in 2004 for $205 million.